A personal, no obligation quotation for a HuCAL custom monoclonal antibody generation projectRequest a quote

 The team used its isolated unique antibodies in fluorescent microsphere-based ‘three-plex’ assays that simultaneously quantified total, whole and truncated (antagonist) CXCL10.
 One of two assays developed by the team has been CLIA certified.

-Interestingly, the differential assay also distinguished between the two forms of CXCL10 in urine samples taken from patients with non-muscle invasive bladder carcinoma being treated by intravesical instillation of bacilli Calmette-Guérin (BCG) therapy.
+Interestingly, the differential assay also distinguished between the two forms of CXCL10 in urine samples taken from patients with non-muscle invasive bladder carcinoma being treated by intravesical bacilli Calmette-Guérin (BCG) therapy.
 Corresponding high levels of urinary DPP4 suggest that chemokine antagonism may also diminish the inflammatory response behind this treatment.

 Biomarker discovery is high on the agenda for biomedical researchers as they search for more precise diagnostics and predictors for treatment outcomes.
 Validation of surrogate markers will help to improve clinical outcomes, support drug trials and provide an essential platform for more personalized medicine.

-Post translational modifications of a protein that result in different biologically relevant forms of the molecule are very important, especially when they impact activity or receptor binding.
+Post-translational modifications of a protein that result in different biologically relevant forms of the molecule are very important, especially when they impact activity or receptor binding.
 Antibodies that can distinguish between such closely related molecules are an essential tool for measurement of these changes.
 Isolation of recombinant antibodies using HuCAL technology provides a fast and effective way to generate such specialized reagents.

 As demonstrated in this study, high quality antibodies isolated from the HuCAL library can discriminate between agonist and antagonist forms of CXCL10 in whole blood, plasma and urine samples.
 Evidence suggests that this chemokine is a strong predictor of poor clinical outcomes from HCV treatment.
 Deeper analysis points to DPP4 as a target for novel adjuvant therapeutics.